 Kreischer Quadrangle consists of four wings: Ashley, Batchelder, Compton and Darrow.
 Kreischer is the only hall that has on-site, full service dining.

-The hall features the Sundial Food Court along with the Alumni Mall, a large courtyard area accompanied by outdoor basketball courts.
+The hall features Kreischer Late Night food court along with the Alumni Mall, a large courtyard area accompanied by outdoor basketball courts.
 The Rec Center, intramural fields and athletic complexes are nearby.

 Students | First-year, Transfer and Returning Students can select to live in this hall.